-Today, I’m going to show you a way out, if you ever face a situation, where you are unable to change the default program extension in Windows.
+Today, I’m going to show you a way out, if you ever face a situation, where you are unable to change the default program extension in Windows 8 / 7.
 I was helping out a client of mine.
-His operating system had somehow changed the Default program extension to different program; i.e. the file was supposed to open with Outlook – but instead it change into Notepad.
+His operating system had somehow changed the default program extension to a different program; i.e. the file was supposed to open with Outlook – but instead it change into Notepad.

 Unable to Change Default Program Extension